-Teachers may send students that need to be removed from class to ISS for the period or for the day.
+Students that need to be removed from class may be sent to ISS for the period or for the day.
 Work will be provided to the ISS Coordinator.
 Administrators may assign students to ISS for multiple disciplinary infractions in response to a referral.